gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    has much less overhead than DTLS 1.2 per record.

    The sequence of DTLS records is then fragmented into DATA or I-DATA Chunks to fit the path MTU by SCTP.
-The largest possible user messages using the mechanism defined in this specification is 2^64-1 bytes.
+These changes ensures that DTLS/SCTP has the same capability as SCTP to support user messages of any size.
+However, to simplify implementations it is OPTIONAL to support user messages larger than 2^64-1 bytes.
+This is to allow implementation to assume that 64-bit length fields and offset pointers will be sufficient.

    The security operations and reassembly process requires that the protected user message, i.e., with DTLS record overhead, is buffered